AkshatRait/ModProject1/README.md

 + Make your changes and commit them.
 + Push your changes to your fork on GitHub.
 + Open a pull request to the original repository.

+ ### Features I would like to add if I had more time:
+ + 2 player mode
+ + More levels
+ + Finish the game
+ + Custom url's for Level 3
+ + Custom Background
+ + Add bombs or obstackles to make it more challenging